-Written assignments will be uploaded to CI Learn before 11.59 pm the day before class.
+Written assignments will be uploaded to CI Learn before 11.59 pm the day they are due.

-If you are not attending class be sure to submit BSG inputs into BSG website or assignments via CI Learn prior to the class.
+Be sure to submit BSG inputs into BSG website or assignments via CI Learn prior to the due date.
 No exceptions.
 Late assignments are not accepted unless you have an emergency that it is documented.
 Please don't send me an email with the assignment attached.